A New Generation Overthrows Gender

 While the question of who can go to which bathroom may sound prosaic, about a third of transgender people have reported abstaining from eating or drinking in order to avoid using one, because of frequent harassment and confrontations.

 At school, Max would use the boy's room only during class, when it was less crowded, and only when desperate.
-The girls' room was not an option, either.
+The girls' room was not an option.

 "It would just feel like 'I'm in the wrong place, I'm not supposed to be here," Max says.
 "Something in your stomach — this just doesn't feel right."